Proverbs 15 – The Words of the Wise

 But a foolish man despises his mother.

 a.
-A wise son makes a father glad: A father has gladness in the wise son, both for the blessing of knowing there is good for the son, and glad because it vindicates the father’s trust in God and training of the son in wisdom.
+A wise son makes a father glad: A father is made glad by a wise son, both for the blessing of knowing there is good for the son, and because it vindicates the father’s trust in God and training of the son in wisdom.

 i.
 “Tragically the person who needs their instruction, out of his exaggerated opinion of his self-importance, feels that he is better than his godly parents and so is intractable and incorrigible.”
 (Waltke)